Canada in World War II: Newfoundland

 When war was declared, Britain expected Canada to take responsibility for defending British North America.
 In 1939, L. E. Emerson was the Commissioner of Defence for Newfoundland.
-Winston Churchill instructed Emerson to cooperate with Canada and comply with a "friendly invasion" as he encouraged Mackenzie King to advise the occupation of Newfoundland by the king as monarch of Canada.
+Winston Churchill instructed Emerson to cooperate with Canada and comply with a "friendly invasion," as he encouraged Mackenzie King to advise the occupation of Newfoundland by the king as monarch of Canada.
 By March 1942, Commissioner Emerson had restructured official organizations, such as The Aircraft Detection Corps Newfoundland, and integrated them into Canadian units, like The Canadian Aircraft Identity Corps.

 Several Canadian regiments were garrisoned in Newfoundland during the Second World War: the most famous regiment was The Royal Rifles of Canada who were stationed at Cape Spear before being dispatched to British Hong Kong; In July 1941, The Prince Edward Island Highlanders arrived to replace them; In 1941 and 1942, The Lincoln & Welland Regiment was assigned to Gander Airport and then St. John's.

 The Canadian Army built a concrete fort at Cape Spear with several large guns to deter German naval raids.
 Other forts were built overlooking St. John's Harbour; magazines and bunkers were cut into the South Side Hills and torpedo nets were draped across the harbour mouth.
 Cannons were erected at Bell Island to protect the merchant navy from submarine attacks and guns were mounted at Rigolette to protect Goose Bay.

 The British Army mustered two units in Newfoundland for overseas service: The 59th Field Artillery and the 166th Field Artillery.
 The 59th served in northern Europe, the 166th served in Italy and North Africa.
 The Royal Newfoundland Regiment was also mustered, but was never deployed overseas.
 No. 125 (Newfoundland) Squadron R.A.F. served in England and Wales and provided support during D-Day: the squadron was disbanded on 20 November 1945.

+Also, Newfoundland sent over three thousand skilled foresters to Scotland in the form of the Newfoundland Overseas Forestry Unit.
+The NOFU helped the war effort by supplying timber to meet the increasing demands.

 All Canadian soldiers assigned to Newfoundland from 1939 to 1945 received a silver clasp to their Canadian Volunteer Service Medal for overseas service.
 Because Canada, South Africa, New Zealand and Australia had all issued their own volunteer service medals, the Newfoundland government minted its own volunteer service medal in 1978.
 The Newfoundland Volunteer War Service Medal was awarded only to Newfoundlanders who served overseas in the Commonwealth Forces but had not received a volunteer service medal.
 The medal is bronze: on its obverse is a crown and a caribou; on its reverse is Britannia and two lions.